Andrew Moray: A kingdom in turmoil

 Scots nobles vied for the vacant crown.
-The Bruces of Annandale had already made an unsuccessful attempt in November 1286 to seize it in an armed coup.
+The Bruces of Annandale had already unsuccessfully attempted in November 1286 to seize it in an armed coup.
 In this uncertain time, Scotland's leaders sought support from King Edward I of England.
 The price of Edward I's involvement in what became known as 'The Great Cause' was the claimants' acknowledgement of him as overlord of Scotland.
 Edward duly presided over a court to assess the merits of these claims.
 The most serious claims were advanced by John Balliol, the lord of Galloway, and Robert Bruce, lord of Annandale and grandfather of the future king.
 Balliol was eventually awarded the Crown, and duly swore fealty to Scotland's new English overlord, Edward I. This decision was widely accepted by the Scottish political community, including many who had previously supported Bruce.